PolarGeospatialCenter/setsm_postprocessing_python/README.md

 ### Completion of strip processing and creation of the *.fin* file
 It is possible for all data to be masked out in every scene for a particular strip, resulting in no output strip rasters being created.
 It is also possible for the writing of output strip files to fail due to program interruption/termination.
-Because the possibility of these cases occurring during batch runs of the scenes2strips program on potentially thousands of strips (which we do at PGC) is very much nonzero, a short and sweet *{strip-pair ID}.fin* file with no contents at all is created in the strip destination directory at the end of processing each strip-pair ID.
-The purpose of this file's existence is simply to let the user know with confidence that processing of the indicated strip-pair ID ran to completion.
+Because the possibility of these cases occurring during batch runs of the scenes2strips program on potentially thousands of strips (which we do at PGC) is very much nonzero, a short and sweet *{strip-pair ID}.fin* file listing the filenames of all scene DEMs worked on for that strip is created in the strip destination directory at the end of processing each strip-pair ID.
+The purpose of this file's existence is simply to let the user know with confidence that processing of the indicated strip-pair ID ran to completion, and to definitively list which scene DEMs went into making it.

+### Error handling
+If the scenes2strips process ends abruptly due to any error, an automatic attempt will be made to remove any scene masks and/or strip result data for the strip-pair ID that was being worked on, as such result data would be incomplete and must be reprocessed.
+If this automatic removal fails, incomplete strips (indicated by the absence of the corresponding *.fin* file from the strip results folder) can be identified and removed using the `--remove-incomplete` argument.

 ### Notes on batch job submission to scheduler